Running Automated Tests¶

 composer require --dev -W phpspec/prophecy-phpunit drupal/core-dev

-After that, you need to make the database port available to PHPUnit.
+In ISLE, you need to make the database port available to PHPUnit.
 To do that, edit docker-compose.yml and find the section including image: islandora/mariadb[version number].
 Shortly below is a labels: heading; set the value of the traefik.enable: to "true".
+Apply the changes made to the docker_compose.yml using docker compose up -d.

-the default username and db_name is drupal_default.
+- the default username and db_name are

 vendor/bin/phpunit web/modules/contrib/islandora/tests/src/Functional/DeleteNodeWithMediaAndFile.php